 The Heiress is based on Henry James’ novel the Washington Square.
 Directed for stage performance by William Wyler, this play shows an ungraceful and homely daughter of a domineering and rich doctor.
 She falls in love with a young man, Morris Townsend, and wishes to elope with him, but he leaves her in the lurch.
-The author creates melodrama towards the end, when Catherine teaches a lesson to Morris, and leaves him instead.
+The author creates melodrama towards the end when Catherine teaches a lesson to Morris and leaves him instead.

 Function of Drama

-Drama is one of the best literary forms through which dramatists can directly speak to their readers, or the audience, and they can receive instant feedback of audiences.
+Drama is one of the best literary forms through which dramatists can directly speak to their readers or the audience, and they can receive instant feedback from audiences.
 A few dramatists use their characters as a vehicle to convey their thoughts and values, such as poets do with personas, and novelists do with narrators.
-Since drama uses spoken words and dialogues, thus language of characters plays a vital role, as it may give clues to their feelings, personalities, backgrounds, and change in feelings.
-In dramas the characters live out a story without any comments of the author, providing the audience a direct presentation of characters’ life experiences.
+Since drama uses spoken words and dialogues, thus the language of characters plays a vital role, as it may give clues to their feelings, personalities, backgrounds, and change in feelings.
+In dramas the characters live out a story without any comments of the author, providing the audience a direct presentation of the characters’ life experiences.